albertvanderhorst/forthlisp/advanced/README.md

 - < =
 - or else eval

+They are in different files, the first ones are defined in the implementation language Forth, the second ones are in lisp.
 It awaits the expertise of a scheme expert to extend this further.
 I suspect that this lisp with a linear search for every function call will remain a toy lisp forever.